Normal BMI band for men: What research says and why

 Hormones and sexual health

 For hormone-focused report optimization in men, that means looking beyond a single “total T” number.
-Clinically useful panels often include total and free testosterone, sex hormone–binding globulin (SHBG, a protein that carries sex hormones), luteinizing hormone (LH, which stimulates testosterone production in the testes), estradiol, and sometimes prolactin and thyroid-stimulating hormone (TSH).
-Patterns across these values help distinguish primary testicular problems from issues in the pituitary or from lifestyle factors like obesity and sleep loss.
+Clinically useful panels often include total testosterone, calculated or measured free testosterone (especially when SHBG is abnormal), sex hormone-binding globulin (SHBG, a protein that carries sex hormones), luteinizing hormone (LH, which stimulates testosterone production in the testes), estradiol, and sometimes prolactin and thyroid-stimulating hormone (TSH).
+Patterns across these values help distinguish primary testicular problems from issues in the pituitary or from lifestyle factors like higher body fat, low sleep, and some medications.

 Heart and metabolic markers

 Cardiometabolic markers are lab values that describe blood sugar control, cholesterol, and related risk for heart disease.
-Key tests include fasting glucose, hemoglobin A1c (the percentage of red blood cells with sugar attached, reflecting average blood sugar over about three months), triglycerides, HDL (“good”) cholesterol, LDL (“bad”) cholesterol, blood pressure, and waist circumference.
-When several of these are abnormal together, doctors call it metabolic syndrome, which strongly predicts future heart attack, stroke, and type 2 diabetes.[3]
+Key tests include fasting glucose, hemoglobin A1c (the percentage of red blood cells with sugar attached, reflecting average blood sugar over about three months), triglycerides, HDL (“good”) cholesterol, LDL (“bad”) cholesterol, and blood pressure.
+Anthropometrics matter here too.
+BMI provides context for weight relative to height, but waist circumference often tracks visceral fat more directly, and visceral fat is more strongly linked to insulin resistance and cardiometabolic risk than BMI alone.

 In report optimization in men, these numbers are often combined into risk calculators that estimate a man’s 10-year chance of cardiovascular events.
-Studies show that improving blood pressure, LDL cholesterol, and A1c through lifestyle changes or medication reduces major cardiac events and mortality.[3]
-This is one area where tightening your report — focusing on a few critical numbers and tracking them over time — can literally add years of healthy life.
+Improving blood pressure, LDL cholesterol, and A1c through lifestyle changes or medication reduces major cardiac events and mortality.[3]
+This is one area where tightening your report, focusing on a few critical numbers and tracking them over time, can literally add years of healthy life.

 Fitness and recovery metrics

 VO₂ max is the gold-standard measure of cardiorespiratory fitness: how much oxygen your body can use during hard exercise.
-Higher VO₂ max is one of the strongest predictors of lower all-cause and cardiovascular mortality in both healthy and high-risk men.[4]
+In a 2009 JAMA meta-analysis, higher cardiorespiratory fitness predicted lower all-cause mortality and fewer cardiovascular events across diverse populations.[4]
 Wearables can estimate VO₂ max along with resting heart rate, heart rate variability (HRV, the small beat-to-beat changes in heart rhythm that reflect nervous system balance), and daily activity levels.

 Report optimization in men often means pairing these performance metrics with lab markers.
 For example, men who raise VO₂ max through regular aerobic training typically see improvements in blood pressure, insulin sensitivity, and inflammatory markers, all of which track with lower disease risk.[4]
 A rising resting heart rate, falling HRV, and slowing workout recovery can be early warning signs of overtraining, poor sleep, or illness.